Plug In to Relationship Management Session Descriptions

 11:45 am - 12:45 pm CT

 What relationship management challenges keep you up at night?
 Where could you use some advice?
 What would you ask if you had the experts on the line?
 We’ll be collecting Plug In registrants’ questions before and during the conference and posing them to panels of Apra experts in the final session of Plug In to Relationship Management.
-One virtual room will focus on more introductory questions and scenarios and the other will be for more advanced queries.
+This virtual session will focus on alumni based fundraising.